swilson813/Ledger-Application/README.md

 ## Future work:
 - The ability to show pending deposits to allow me to broaden my categories.
-- And the ability to remove any incorrect transactions.
+- And animation to give better presentation of the application.

 # Thanks: